 I was born in Dundee, Scotland and raised in Kaduna, Nigeria.
 Being a Third Culture Kid I was wired differently and it has given me a unique perspective on life.
 I love learning and I love sharing what I have learnt with others.

 As a natural hand holder I have always wanted people to feel more heard, more understood and to experience more compassion.

 How can we all thrive in a system which operates like an exclusive club that not everyone can join?
 The truth is we can't and the despair of not being respected and validated as the magnificent and majestic beings that we are has been painful for us all.

-I have learnt from leading experts in Trauma, Shame Resilience, Coaching, and Inner Parenting.
+I have learnt from leading experts in Trauma, Healing, Shame Resilience, Coaching, and Inner Parenting.
 Everything that helped me climb out of my own trauma trenches I now share with others.
 I have facilitated self-discovery workshops, run online groups, hold space for a regular women's circle, and work one on one with private clients.
-In July 2020, I launched my first online class "From overwhelm to self-acceptance."

-In my own practice I advocate for naps and nature, kind 'inner' voices, time for creativity, wholesome food, nourishing relationships and laughter, and lots of play and fun.
+In my own practice I advocate for naps and nature, kind 'inner' voices, time for creativity, wholesome food, nourishing relationships, laughter, and lots of fun.